Elective home education (EHE)

-Religious Education (RE) must also be taught, and for secondary aged pupils relationships and sex education.
-Schools are also responsible for developing other aspects of life such as spiritual, moral, social and cultural strengths which go towards making responsible citizens.
+Religious education (RE) must also be taught, and for secondary aged pupils, relationships and sex education.
+Schools are also responsible for developing other aspects of life which go towards making responsible citizenssuch as:

-You are not expected to teach your child the full National Curriculum, however in order to help your child enter adult life equipped to find work and be a good citizen you should carefully consider how you can ensure:
+You're not expected to teach your child the full national curriculum.
+However in order to help your child enter adult life equipped to find work and be a good citizen you should carefully consider how you can ensure:

 - good English and Maths skills

 - some understanding of the world of work